Incorporate BVI Offshore

 • Original or Certified copy of utility bill / bank statement (as verification of residential address, dated within 3 months).

-• Two (2) Original or certified reference letters from a Lawyer, Banker or Accountant (dated within 3 months).
+• One (1) Original or certified reference letters from a Lawyer, Banker or Accountant (dated within 3 months).

 • Bank Reference letter for a bank account older than 2 years old (dated within 3 months).